Quantum Hamiltonian Complexity: The study of Hamiltonians: Techniques and tools

 \emph{Gaussian states.} Another common choice of $S'$ is the set of \emph{Gaussian} states, i.e.

 where $Q$ is some quadratic function, and the operators $\{a_i^\dagger\}$ and $\set{a_i}$ are known as \emph{creation} and \emph{annihilation} operators, respectively.
-(See Section~\ref{ssscn:quantsim} for more on creation and annihilation operators.)
-Local predictions on Gaussian states can be made efficiently, i.e. in time scaling polynomially with the system size.\\
+(See \S\ref{ssscn:quantsim} for more on creation and annihilation operators.)
+Local predictions on Gaussian states can be made efficiently, i.e. in time scaling polynomially with the system size.
+For further reading on Gaussian states, the reader might consider (e.g.)~\cite{WHTH07, ARL14}.\\

 \emph{Tensor network states.} The final choice of $S'$ we discuss is the set of \emph{tensor network states}.
-(See Section~\ref{sscn:tensor} for a definition of tensor networks.)
+(See \S\ref{sscn:tensor} for a definition of tensor networks.)
 Unlike product states, tensor network states can represent a variety of quantum states with exotic quantum correlations, such as (chiral \cite{DR13, WTSC13}) topological states.
-However, as mentioned in Section~\ref{sscn:physicshistory}, this expressive power has a downside: Contracting tensor networks is $\#{\rm P}$-hard in general.
+However, as mentioned in \S\ref{sscn:physicshistory}, this expressive power has a downside: Contracting tensor networks is $\#{\rm P}$-hard in general.
 To circumvent this, the strategy is to choose a clever subset of tensor network states $S''$ which not only allows us to model the system we are interested in, but which also allows efficient calculation of local properties.
-Arguably the most successful application of this idea in conjunction with the variational principle has been White's DMRG algorithm~\cite{W92,W93} on MPS, which is discussed in further depth in Section~\ref{sscn:DMRG}.
+Arguably the most successful application of this idea in conjunction with the variational principle has been White's DMRG algorithm~\cite{W92,W93} on MPS, which is discussed in further depth in \S\ref{sscn:DMRG}.
 Note, however, that DMRG is a heuristic; in contrast, rigorously finding a good MPS approximation to the ground state of a $1$D (gapless) Hamiltonian is NP-hard~\cite{SCV08}.